TheFlyingPiano99/SuperSimpleNeoVimConfig/README.md

 # SuperSimpleNeoVimConfig
-Super simple NeoVim configuration focused on basic text editing with syntax highlighting supporting a range of common languages.
+A super simple NeoVim configuration focused on basic text editing with syntax highlighting supporting a range of common languages.

 ## List of the supported languages by default